Dubrovnik old town tour at a glance:

 Hey there!
 Planning on visiting Dubrovnik?
 Consider taking our ninety-minute walking tour of the Old town to get your bearings, see the main sights and learn the history!
 It's ideal to start your exploration of our home-town.
 Read on to see what you can expect from this tour!

-WHAT WILL YOU SEE AND DO ON THIS TOUR?
+WHAT WILL YOU SEE AND DO ON THE TOUR?

 You will see all the attractions that made you come to Dubrovnik in the first place!
-Conveniently starting just a few minutes’ walk away from the Stradun, the city’s famous main street, we’ll first take you to the Old harbour and show you the Arsenal, once the main shipyard of the old Dubrovnik Republic and today a cozy restaurant right at the waterfront.
+Conveniently starting just a few minutes’ walk away from the Stradun, the city’s famous main street, our small-group history tour will first take you to the Old harbour and show you the Arsenal, once the main shipyard of the old Dubrovnik Republic and today a cozy restaurant right at the waterfront.
 You will see the world-famous building of the quarantine, the Lazaretto, before we continue towards the Cathedral, the biggest the and most important church in Dubrovnik.

-We’ll take you off the beaten path and as we meander through the streets of Karmen neighborhood to get to the monumental church of St. Ignatius.
+We’ll take you off the beaten path on this history tour of Dubrovnik as we meander through the streets of Karmen neighborhood to get to the monumental church of St. Ignatius.
 From there, we’ll walk down the famous Jesuit steps to Gundulić square, which houses the green market in the morning hours.
 Just around the corner there’s the Rector’s palace, once the seat of the government of the old Dubrovnik Republic and now the city’s main history museum, well worth visiting.

-As we continue towards Luža square, the center of the Old town, we’ll show you the elegant Sponza palace, the tall bell tower, the famous Orlando’s column and the imposing church of Saint Blaise, the patron saint of Dubrovnik.
+As we continue towards Luža square, the center of the Old town, our history tour will show you the elegant Sponza palace, the tall bell tower, the famous Orlando’s column and the imposing church of Saint Blaise, the patron saint of Dubrovnik.
 Just a couple of steps off of the main street is the old Jewish street, once the center of a thriving Jewish community and today housing the second-oldest Sephardic synagogue in Europe.

 As we stroll along the Stradun, the city’s shining main thoroughfare, we’ll go to Široka street and show you artist Ivo Grbić’s house, known for being completely destroyed during the 1991 attacks on Dubrovnik and beautifully restored after the war.
 And then, it’s time to show off your football skills!